raspberrypilearning/get-started-pico-w/en/step_6.md

 --- /task ---

-When your web browser asks for a connection to your Raspberry Pi Pico, the connection needs to be accepted.
-After that, the data that is sent from your web browser must be done in specific chunks (in this case 1024 bytes).
-You also need to know what the request your web browser is making - is it asking for just a simple page, is it asking for a page that doesn't exist?
+When your web browser asks for a connection to your Raspberry Pi Pico W, the connection needs to be accepted.
+After that, the data that is sent from your web browser must be done in specific chunks (in this case, 1024 bytes).
+You also need to know what request your web browser is making — is it asking for just a simple page?
+Is it asking for a page that doesn't exist?

 --- task ---

-You want to keep the web server up and listening all the time, so that any client can connect to it. add a `while True:` loop.
+You want to keep the web server up and listening all the time, so that any client can connect to it.
+You can do this by adding a `while True:` loop.
 Add these four lines of code so that you can accept a request, and `print()` to see what the request was.
 Add a call to your `serve` function in your calls at the bottom of your code.

 --- code ---
 ---